Show by Label

 The counter display is now very stable at 10.000,000,000,X MHz but has the last 1-3 digits flipping after each 10s gate time, which I think is also a function of the 1PPS adjustment the counter uses.

-On the DSO, I can see the OCXO frequency drift to the left on the DSO, so it's a little slow, but the 1PPS compensation does a good job adjusting the internal clock to be able to show this kind of resolution and precision.
+On the DSO, I can see the OCXO frequency drift slowly to the left, so it's a little slow, but the 1PPS compensation does a good job adjusting the internal clock to be able to show this kind of resolution and precision.

-Here is a trace of the report the counter puts out.
+Here is a trace of the report the counter puts out on the serial interface.
 I capture it with a time stamp to show the gate time.

 I think that this is already quite remarkable, with a display of 10 digits, we're already looking at a 100uHz resolution!
 I'm impressed.
 Well done Michael!

-Looking at a larger sample of the above report and looking at the deviations from the GPSDO 10MHz, we see quite a number of values that are outside of what we are hoping to see:
+Looking at a larger sample of the above report and looking at the deviations from the GPSDO 10MHz, there are quite a number of values that are outside of what I was hoping to see:

-It means that with the current setup a steady 100uHz resolution is still too much to ask for, but it is already better than a 10mHz resolution, so it's pretty good already.
+It means that with the current setup and a steady 100uHz resolution it is still too much to ask for, but it is already better than a 10mHz resolution.
+Pretty good already, but not good enough.

 Initially, I used my Lab Power Supply to power the counter with one channel, and the OCXO with the second channel.
-While running a trendplot for the frequency-adjust voltage, the second channel op my Siglent SDM3065X switched off, stopping the mesurement after aboyt 2 hours.
+While running a trendplot for the frequency-adjust voltage, the second channel of my Siglent SDM3065X switched off, stopping the mesurement after about 2 hours.
 This spontanously switched off happened before, after about a day, but never when I was present.
 This time I was there.
 It switches off, just like it would be when the front panel switch is used.
-Bummer, that's not an easy problem to track down.
+Bummer, that's a serious fault but not an easy one to track down.
+That will have to wait until later.

 As a second step, I used a 5.1VDC Wallwart, but the voltage dropped too much to my liking during the oven startup.
-The OCXO draws about 600mA for about 2 minutes, and this is on top of the counter.
+During the warm-up, the OCXO draws about 600-800mA for about 2 minutes, and this is on top of what the counter needs.
 I tried a trend plot for the f-adjust again, but was not impressed.
 I did not want to further occupy my Lab Supply so I concocted a small power supply that is going to be fed by a transformer based 15VDC wallwart.
 This is one I use for special occasions, because it is not a typical switching supply, hence a lot cleaner.

 I'm using an LM317 based voltage regulator to create a 5.1V supply, because these regulators are more quiet than a standard LM7805 type regulator.